ramina1964/One-Dimensional-FEM/README.md

 # One-Dimensional-FEM
-Solution of a 1-Dimensional BVP with FEM DEDveloped in MATLAB
+Solution of a 1-Dimensional BVP with FEM Developed in MATLAB